Gain more in-house AI insights at the 2023 ACC Annual Meeting

 - Systems to predict the risk of persons' commission of criminal or administrative offenses;

-- Systems that create or expand facial recognition databases through the untargeted scraping of facial images from the internet or CCTV footage.
+- Systems that create or expand facial recognition databases through the untargeted scraping of facial images from the internet or CCTV footage;

 2. "High risk” AI systems

-The category also includes AI systems in eight areas listed at Annex III of the Regulation, if the system poses a significant risk of harm to the health and safety or the fundamental rights of natural persons, and, where the AI system is used as a safety component of a critical infrastructure, to the environment.
+The category also includes AI systems in eight areas listed in Annex III of the Regulation, if the system poses a significant risk of harm to the health and safety or the fundamental rights of natural persons, and, where the AI system is used as a safety component of a critical infrastructure, to the environment.
 Such systems will need to be registered in a European database before being placed in the market or put in service (art.
 51).
 The eight areas listed at Annex III are:

 - biometric identification and categorization of natural persons;